-- (a) Official Rule 4.05 will not apply to Premier League play, except as specified in IAB Rule 14.04.05 (c). - (b) The ground rules for baseball fields used by the Premier League are prepared and approved by thePremier League Commissioner and Co-Chief Umpire for Playing Rules.
+- (a) Official Baseball Rule 4.05 will generally not apply to Premier League play, except as specified in the following Rule 14.04.05 (c). - (b) Established, written, and approved ground rules shall apply to baseball fields used in Premier League play.
+Such ground rules must be approved by the Premier League Commissioner and Co-Chief Umpire for Playing Rules.
 These rules may be amended or rescinded by the Co-Chief Umpire after coordination with the Premier League Commissioner.
 The Premier League Commissioner will provide them to the head coach of each team.
-The Co-Chief Umpire will provide them to the senior umpires. - (c) Official Rule 4.05 will apply in its entirety if ground rules which have not been approved are presented by the head coach of the home team. - (d) Official Rule 8.03 (a) (9) will apply if unforeseen circumstances or conditions arise at a baseball field for which ground rules have been approved.
+The Co-Chief Umpire will provide them to the senior umpires. - (c) Official Baseball Rule 4.05 will apply in its entirety if ground rules which have not been approved under Rule 14.04.05 (b) are presented by anyone. - (d) Official Baseball Rule 8.03 (a) (9) will always apply if unforeseen circumstances or conditions arise at a baseball field for which ground rules have been approved.